Home » Power Plant » Diesel Power Plant: [Layout, Working, Advantages, Diagrams] PDF

-In this post, you will learn about the diesel power plant with its layout, components used in diesel power plant it’s working, advantages, and applications.
-Download the PDF file of this article at the end of it.
+In this post, you will learn about the diesel power plant with its diagram, layout, components, working, advantages, and applications.

-The diesel power plants are generally used as follows:
+Diesel power plants are generally used as follows:

-1. Peak load plant: The diesel power plant is mainly used along with thermal/hydroelectric plants as peak load plant.
+1. Peak load plant: The diesel power plant is mainly used along with thermal/hydroelectric plants as a peak load plant.

 2. It is used as a mobile plant.